Sunflower Market Size and Share

 Sunflower Market Analysis by Mordor Intelligence

-The sunflower market generated USD 32.1 billion in 2025 and is projected to reach USD 39.4 billion by 2030, registering a CAGR of 4.2% during the forecast period.
+The sunflower market size is valued at USD 32.1 billion in 2025 and is projected to reach USD 39.4 billion by 2030, registering a CAGR of 4.2% during the forecast period.
 The market growth is driven by sustained demand for edible oils, advances in genetic development, and increasing consumer preference for healthy oils, despite ongoing supply chain challenges from the Ukraine-Russia conflict.
 Europe maintains the largest market share, while the Asia-Pacific region demonstrates the highest growth rate as import-dependent countries expand their supplier base.
 South American producers are benefiting from shifting trade patterns, though processors continue to manage variable crush margins and transportation challenges.
 While climate change and environmental regulations present challenges, advancements in parthenogenesis breeding and precision agriculture technologies are enhancing yields and supporting stable market prospects.

 Key Report Takeaways